Wednesday, December 10, 2014

 Old stairs

-I was too young to realize what was going on, when my parents' Dream' began to turn into a Nightmare and Cruel Awakening...
+I was too young to realize what was going on, when my parents' Dream' was turning into a Nightmare and Cruel Awakening...
 My father was a Mechanic not a Farmer...
-Some of the vegetables he worked so hard to plant,x shriveled and were' x rotting away'... ("Not enough water?
+Some of the vegetables he worked so hard to plant, shriveled and were' rotting away'... ("Not enough water?
 To much water?")
-The fruit on our trees was eaten by birds...("No Pesticide!"x Dr. Netzach sad...)
-I remember my 'poor dad', standing and watching the Corn he planted, which was growing tall and green, turning into yellow and dead sticks On the first winter, floods swept away most of the young fruit trees, my father and our neighbors planted next to the vegetables, they worked so hard to plant and take care of; which were dying as well...
+The fruits on our trees were eaten by birds...("No Pesticide!"
+Dr. Netzach sad...)
+I remember my 'poor dad', standing and watching the Corn he planted, growing tall and green, then turning into yellow and die...

 The flood

-The water level was High and Rising, we were unable to leave the house...The only 'Good thing' was the news that we 'Couldn't get to school', because of the floods...
-People in boats were delivering Drinking Water as well as Bread and other necessities.
+The water level was High and Rising, we were unable to leave the house...The only 'Good thing', was the news that we 'Couldn't get to school', because of the floods...
+People in boats were delivering Drinking Water, Bread and other kinds of necessities.
 The small group of neighbors, who were shocked and disillusioned, as much as my parents, were now fighting with one another...
-My Dad became very ill and my 'shocked mother', was tormented by paralyzing fears and worries, about the results of the "Disaster" and was watching their "Big Dream" collapsing in front of her eyes:"Why did we ever Listened to your Crazy Vegetarian Sisters, who 'Brain Washed' us to come here!"
-Ima would tell my dad: "It is your older sister Shoshana's fault!
-She is the one, who came back from Germany, with all these crazy Vegetarian Ideas and Brain Washed all of us!
+My Dad became very ill and my 'shocked mother', was tormented by paralyzing fears and worries, about the results of the "Disaster" and was watching their "Big Dream", collapsing in front of her eyes:"Why did we ever Listened to your Crazy Vegetarian Sisters, who 'Brain Washed' us, to come to this place? " Ima would tell my dad: "It is your older sister Shoshana's fault!
+She is the one, who came back from Germany, with all these crazy Vegetarianism Ideas and Brain Washed all of us!
 Why did you sell the garage?
 How can we feed our children?
 What are we going to do?!"

 Children's hospital

-In later years I would often wonder, if getting so sick, was my way of 'Escaping' what seemed to be my parents "Breakdown"...
-My father's black hair, seemed to turn Partially White "over night"within one year, he started to look like an old man...
+In later years, I would often wonder if getting so sick, was my way of 'Escaping, what seemed to be my parents "Breakdown"...
+My father's black hair, seemed to turn Partially White"over night",within one year, he started to look like an old man...
 My mother seemed to be a shadow of herself...
-At night after my brother and I went to our room, we could hear them arguing and blaming each other for the decision of selling the garage, leave Jerusalem and move to the Moshav...
-"It is all your Sisters fault!"
-My mother X finally said.
-"Your sister Shoshana and her Crazy ideas of Vegetarianism!
-She was the one who pushed us to make this Terrible Mistake, of selling the Garage and move here!
+At night after my brother and I went to our room, we could hear them arguing and blaming each other, for the decision of selling the garage, leave Jerusalem and move to the Moshav...
+"It is all your Sisters fault!" my mother was daying: "Your sister Shoshana and her Crazy ideas of Vegetarianism!
+She was the one who pushed us to make this Terrible Mistake; selling the Garage and move here!
 Why did we ever listen to her?!
 We were so happy in Jerusalem!"
-It was during my two weeks stay in the Hospital that I started to Read Books!
-I was eight years old, when I picked up a book at the Children's Library and read it from beginning to end in One Day!
+It was during my two weeks stay in the Hospital, that I started to be adivted to books!
+I was eight years old, when I picked up a book at the Children's Library of the hospital and read it from beginning to end in One Day!
 The book which was translated from English to Hebrew was 'The Last of the Mahicans' (Adopted for young readers)...
-From that moment on I began to 'Devour' Books; becoming an "Obsessive/ Compulsive Reader" addicted to books!
-Reading became my Escape into another world...
+From that moment on, I began to 'Devour' Books, I becoming an "Obsessive/ Compulsive Reader!"
+Reading, became my escape to another world...
 Away from the Harsh Reality of my parents fears and Teen Age brother's bitterness and rage, over moving away from his friends in Jerusalem...
 I was becoming a "Compulsive reader!"
-Even now so many years later; there is nothing like a good book, to lift me up into another world; calm my Busy Mind and sooth my soul...
+Even now, so many years later; there is nothing like a good book, to lift my spirit up to another world;calming my busy mind and sooth my soul...

 With Love and Light,